-Students are required to select four subjects that they would like to study and two reserve choices.
+Students are required to select four subjects that they would like to study and a reserve choice.
 Option blocks will be created around the choices selected by internal candidates wherever possible.
-Students are asked to identify these reserve choices as, inevitably, there will be a small minority of students whose first choices will not be possible due to blocking constraints.
+Students are asked to identify a reserve choice as, inevitably, there will be a small minority of students whose first choices will not be possible due to blocking constraints.
 Therefore it is important that reserve choices are chosen wisely.